April 27, 2020

 Blondie represented a new age of ‘crossover’ music, one that combined pop-style hooks with a hard-edged punk-inspired performance style.
 Women rode the wave of this new style of music, with artists such as Pat Benatar and Joan Jett enjoying Blondie’s level of mainstream success.

-One particular polarising argument within punk was whether it originated in America or the United Kingdom.
+One particular polarising argument is whether punk originated in America or the United Kingdom.
 Regardless of where it ‘started’, soon the punk scene would thrive on both sides of the pond – most notably in London.

 By the time the band released their debut album The Scream in 1978, they had honed their musical vision from aggressive punk to a melancholic sonic landscape.
 Siouxie Sioux’s voice would drastically shift from ethereal cries to guttural howls, backed by an eclectic mix of instruments including the saxophone and the xylophone.
 This music, combined with bleak and uncompromising lyrics, was a catalyst for the burgeoning post-punk movement.
 The Scream was credited as a major influence for acts such as Joy Division, Morrissey, and Sinead O’Connor.